aau-claaudia/hpc/docs/ai-cloud/system-overview.md

 ## Storage
-AI Cloud utilizes [Ceph](https://docs.ceph.com/) as its storage solution, providing a robust and scalable file system for your data needs.
+AI Cloud utilizes a [Ceph](https://docs.ceph.com/) network drive as its storage solutio.
 Your files are organized within the Ceph file system hierarchy, ensuring efficient access and management across the entire platform.

 <hr>

-## User Directory
+### User Directory
 Your user directory serves as the primary location for storing personal files and data.
 It is structured within the Ceph file system as follows:

 <div class="tree">